 Updated on by Fraser Davidson

-So during our commercial conversations we often reach an inflection point where the process pauses whilst the client ‘goes away to build their API’ so that they can then ‘get started with Cyclr’..
+During some of our commercial conversations, we often reach an inflexion point where the process pauses.
+The client then goes off to build their API.
+Then they can then ‘get started with Cyclr’.

 Logically they start on the premise that they should finish their API and then adopt the integration platform.